Setup C++ courses

 Exercises and training

-For all three parts ample means will be offered to gain mastery of the C++ language.
-There will be an electronic mailing list, the lecturer may be contacted (even outside standard office hours), and many exercises will be offered, which must be completed within a limited period of time.
-This ensures a constant exposure to the language, which has beneficial learning effects.
+For all three parts ample means are provided to gain mastery of the C++ language.
+We use an electronic mailing list, the lecturers may be contacted (even outside standard office hours), and many exercises are presented, which must be completed within a limited period of time.
+This ensures constant exposure to the language, which has beneficial learning effects.

 If you're interested in the C/C++ language you're more than welcome to join and attend the C++ course.
-Contact the lecturer if you have any further questions (email or telephone (+31 50 363 9281)).
+Contact the lecturer if you have any questions about this course ( Jurjen Bokma (phone (+31 50 363 9253))).

 Frank B. Brokken (f.b.brokken@rug.nl)